 California objects to Berkshire Hathaway's sale of insurer

 OMAHA, Neb.
-(AP) — California regulators are objecting to Berkshire Hathaway's sale of one of its smaller insurance companies.
+(AP) — California regulators are objecting to Berkshire Hathaway's sale of one of its smaller insurance companies, but they may not have much of an argument.

 Berkshire and Applied Underwriters said this week that the $920 million sale to company founder Steve Menzies was completed earlier this month after Texas regulators approved it.